amethystaurora-robo/Rare_event_algorithms/README.md

 ## Rare Event Algorithm

-An algorithm which 'encourages' rare events, by shifting the distribution of values in an ensemble of trajectories to a threshold somewhere in the tail of the original distribution increases the number of rare events observed, allowing for statistical analysis of the transitions in these experiments.
+These rare events exist in the tail of the distribution of state variables under normal dynamics.
+The rare event algorithm shifts the distribution of the events, allowing the rare event to become more common.

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/importance_sampling.png" width="500">